haowei-freesky/haowei-freesky.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: M.Sc. at Technical University of Munich
+subtitle: MSc. at Technical University of Munich

 profile:
   align: right